Fred Gray (attorney): Civil Rights Movement

 During the Civil Rights Movement, Gray came to prominence working with Martin Luther King Jr. and E.D.
 Nixon, among others.
 In some of his first cases as a young Alabama attorney (and solo practitioner), Gray defended Claudette Colvin and later Rosa Parks, who were charged with disorderly conduct for refusing to seat themselves in the rear of segregated city buses.

 After Alabama Attorney General John Malcolm Patterson effectively prohibited the NAACP from operating in Alabama in 1956, Gray provided legal counsel for eight years (including three trips through the state court system and two through federal courts) until the organization was permitted to operate in the state.
 He also successfully defended Martin Luther King Jr. from charges of tax evasion in 1960, winning an acquittal from an all-white jury.

 Other notable civil rights cases brought and argued by Gray included Dixon v.
 Alabama (1961, which established due process rights for students at public universities), Gomillion v.
 Lightfoot (1962, which overturned state redistricting of Tuskegee that excluded most of the majority-black residents; this contributed to laying a foundation for "one man, one vote") and Williams v.
 Wallace (1963, which protected the Selma to Montgomery marchers).
 In another Supreme Court case, Gray was driven in his efforts to have the NAACP organize in Alabama after the group was forbidden in the state.Alabama resisted integration of public schools following the U.S. Supreme Court's decision in Brown v.
 Board of Education (1954) that ruled segregation of public schools was unconstitutional.
 Gray successfully represented Vivian Malone and James Hood, who had been denied admission to the University of Alabama, and they entered the university despite Governor George Wallace's Stand in the Schoolhouse Door incident.
 In 1963 Gray successfully sued Florence State University (now University of North Alabama) on behalf of Wendell Wilkie Gunn, who had been denied admission based on race.
 Gray also led the successful effort to desegregate Auburn University.
 In 1963 Gray filed the Lee v.
 Macon County Board of Education case, which in 1967 led a three-judge panel of U.S. District Judges to order all Alabama public schools not already subject to court orders to desegregate.
 Lawsuits filed by Gray helped desegregate more than 100 local school systems, as well as all public colleges and universities in his home state.

 In 1970, Gray, along with Thomas J. Reed, became the first African Americans elected as legislators in Alabama since Reconstruction.
 Gray's district included Tuskegee and parts of Barbour, Bullock, and Macon counties.

 Gray's autobiography, Bus Ride to Justice, was published in 1994, and a revised edition in 2012.

+On December 18, 2024, a portrait of Fred Gray, created by artist Michael Shane Neal, was unveiled at the National Portrait Gallery in Washington, DC, where it has since been included in the gallery's permanent collection.